 9) Take the Sanders’ Writer in Residence workshop every spring semester.
 These workshops are invaluable opportunities to work with writers you might not otherwise have ever even met.

-10) Submit to Coastlines.
+10) Work with Coastlines.
 Consider submitting to literary journals.
 Read as many literary journals as you can to see what is published where.
 This will help you find a journal to send your own work once it’s ready.

 11) Join AWP and read the Writer’s Chronicle.
 Poets & Writers is another good source.
 Stay up to date with current events in the Creative Writing realm (a beauteous place to be, isn’t it?).
 “Like” the MFA page on Facebook.